Quicksand's Walter Schreifels: "I feel kinship with a band like Turnstile"

 He added: “It’s one thing to have a legacy that means people will come out to see you at a festival, it’s another to make a new record and build on that excitement.
 The downside of legend is that it implies the story is over.
 Once you hit legend status, whatever your legend is, it’s tough to compete against that.
 The more you fight against it, the more sparkle you get from it.
 It’s a fun challenge because we can always surprise people.”

-‘Distant Populations’ by Quicksand is out now.
+‘Distant Populations’ by Quicksand is out now on Epitaph Records.
 The band embark on a US tour next month.